tomwillis608/beestation/arduino/README.md

 I'm using the Visual Micro extension for Visual Studio because I like single-step debugging but you can use the sketch without all the Visual Studio clutter.

-##THANKS:
+## THANKS:
 Thanks to Marc-Oliver Schwartz for this excellent walkthrough of creating an Arduino weather station, with testing as you go.
 I based much of this on his example. https://www.openhomeautomation.net/arduino-wifi-cc3000/ https://learn.adafruit.com/wifi-weather-station-arduino-cc3000/introduction

-##Sensors:
-* DHT22 - Temperature and Humidity.
-This will be measured outside the hive
+## Sensors:
-* BMP280 - Pressure, Humidity and Temperature.
+* BME280 - Pressure, Humidity and Temperature.
 This will be measured outside the hive, at the board.
 * DS2401 - Silicon serial number.
 Unique ID for this kit.

+## Hardware watchdog
+* NE555-based watchdog timer added to reset the Arduino if any of the code locks up
+*
-##To do:
+## To do:
 * Add DS18B20 temperature sensors, in beeproof sleeves, to measure inside the hive
 * Build hive sound volume level meter, in beeproof sleeve
 * Harden wireless code
-* Harden watchdog code
+* Use built-in WTD watchdog for power-saving sleep
-* Consider hardware reset on hang
+* On server end, collect local temperature and pressure from WU or other API as control values

 -Tom Willis